The penis typically stops growing by the end of puberty, though some late changes in appearance can still happen as the body continues maturing.

 | 15-17 years | Main phase of penile lengthening and thickening | The most visible changes occur here |

-After age 21 or so, natural penis size remains stable for most men unless affected by medical factors.
+After the late teens or end of puberty, natural penis size remains stable for most men unless affected by medical factors.

 Maturation vs Growth: Understanding the Difference